Thursday, 14 November 2024

 To summarise my contribution, this bill is another important piece of legislation that will deliver for everyday Victorians.
 It is imperative that we have a good public transport system, and that requires the work.
 The works and builds require appropriate legislation to support the development process.
 It is in the interest of Victorian people that government agencies and departments be thoroughly equipped to deliver major transport projects.
 I commend the bill to the house and urge my colleagues in this chamber to join me in voting in support of it.

+Gaelle BROAD (Northern Victoria) (11:14): I guess I am pleased to speak about the Transport Infrastructure and Planning Legislation Amendment Bill 2024, which amends several existing acts to grant the ministers and authorities delivering precincts and infrastructure programs greater power.
+I will say that this Labor state government love to go after further power.
+The only problem is they seem to abuse it.
 There are a couple of main concerns that we have with this bill.
 Project authorities and project ministers will be given intrusive project delivery powers across swathes of Melbourne as the government has not specified exactly where and how it intends to declare precinct projects, so no community is safe.
 That is a very major concern, and it is something that we are seeing right across Victoria, where the opinions and needs of local communities are being overridden.
 A second key area of concern is the forced densification.
 As the Allan Labor government’s proposed activity centres and priority precincts have reduced planning controls, this legislation may give the Premier and the project ministers and authorities almost unfettered discretion to approve private residential and commercial high-rises in project areas.

 When you consider the Suburban Rail Loop, I know that the Premier has indicated, ‘Look, it’s gone to two elections.
 We took it to 2018.
 We’ve taken it again in 2022’ – very different times.
 That was before COVID.
 We have had a lot happen since then, and we are in a very different situation now.
 We know at the time there was very little information about it or very little detail, and it is still very hard to find out the details of this project.
 There has been a very poor case study.
 It was not taken through the proper channels or authorities such as Infrastructure Australia – a project of this size, this scale and this magnitude.
 It has been described as generational infrastructure in one project.
 It is a huge amount of funding.
 It has been said to be costing in excess of $200 billion.
 So to not go through the proper procedures for a project of this scale is extraordinary.

 It has been described as a gravy train, and I think that is very appropriate, because when you look at some of the information that has just come out recently, in the 2023–24 financial year the Suburban Rail Loop Authority expenses were nearly $58 million.
 There are 102 executives and subexecutives that are on average incomes of $322,000 a year.
 That is extraordinary.
 We know that the Commonwealth government have indicated – $2.2 billion they put towards the project – they are certainly not keen to give any further funds until they see further background as to the merits of the project.
-But to this point we are not aware of a single cent from the Commonwealth actually being given to the state.
+To this point we are not aware of a single cent from the Commonwealth actually being given to the state.
 The big question is: where are the funds coming from to pay for this project?
 It is huge.

 When you consider our state debt at the moment, we are currently already the highest of any state in Australia as far as state debt goes.
 We are heading towards $188 billion within a few years, and we are going to be paying interest every single day – $26 million.
 That is over $1 million every hour just on the interest payments, and that is certainly not adding a project of this scale to that.
 So it is extraordinary that the Premier has gone ahead and signed contracts to put a noose around our neck, and not just our neck but that of future generations as well.